| Calendar Notification of Your Bill Dossier |

 (Note: This summary applies to this bill as introduced.)

-The bill requires the following regarding the application for a license to practice medicine in Colorado (application) and the questionnaire accompanying the form for a license renewal (questionnaire):
+The act requires the following regarding the application for a license to practice medicine in Colorado (application) and the questionnaire accompanying the form for a license renewal (questionnaire):

-The bill creates the work-based learning consortium pilot program (pilot program) in the department of higher education (department).
-The purpose of the pilot program is to develop and expand the integration of work-based learning experiences for students enrolled in higher education.
+The act creates the work-based learning consortium pilot program (pilot program) in the department of higher education (department).
+The purpose of the 3-year pilot program is to:

-Subject to available appropriations, at the end of the 3-year pilot program, the consortium shall complete and submit a report to the education committees of the house of representatives and the senate, or their successor committees.
+Subject to available appropriations, at the end of the pilot program, the act requires the consortium to complete and submit a report to the education committees of the house of representatives and the senate, or their successor committees.
 The report must include:

 The bill creates the graduate medical education grant program (grant program) in the health facilities and emergency medical services division (division) within the department of public health and environment (department).
 The purpose of the grant program is to support the establishment of accredited residency programs at health-care facilities in Colorado that have never had a physician resident training program in order to expand physician training capacity and address the state's physician workforce shortage.